2021/2022

 Timeframe: January 1, 2022 to December 31, 2024

-Additionally, our research is expected to inform on the critical ingredients of motivational interviewing that promote treatment engagement and successful outcomes.
+Our research is also expected to inform on the effective ingredients, such as change talk, of motivational interviewing which promote treatment engagement and successful outcomes.
 Knowledge of these critical ingredients will help streamline delivery of MI and maximize its potential as an adjunct, which can improve the efficiency with which MI is delivered both within and beyond the context of online self-help.
 Disseminating this research at an international level will ideally spur more research worldwide into gambling interventions, and perhaps influence policy changes to make such interventions more accessible.

-Brazeau BW, Hodgins DC, & Henkel L (upcoming).
+Brazeau BW, Hodgins DC, & Henkel L (2023, August).
 Can a brief motivational contact improve engagement with an online self-directed program to reduce gambling problems?
-Oral presentation abstract accepted to International Conference on Behavioral Addictions, Incheon, South Korea.
-August 2023.
+Oral presentation delivered at 8th International Conference on Behavioral Addictions (ICBA), Incheon, South Korea. https://icba.elte.hu/2023/docs/icba2023_abstract_book.pdf

 Gambling in Canada: A Return to Normal or the Establishment of a New Normal? (#96)